Cliven, Ammon and Ryan Bundy walk free after Judge Navarro dismisses case with prejudice

 The Nevada BLM did not respond to interview requests.

-Judge Gloria Navarro of the Nevada District Court dismissed "with prejudice" the case against Cliven Bundy and his sons Ammon and Ryan Bundy, and Ryan Payne.
-This means federal prosecutors will not have the option to reopen or retry the case.
+Judge Gloria Navarro of the Nevada District Court dismissed "with prejudice" the case against Cliven Bundy and his sons Ammon and Ryan Bundy, and Ryan Payne on Jan.
+8. This means federal prosecutors will not have the option to reopen or retry the case.

 It was discovered in December that the prosecution violated the "Brady Rule" at least seven times, by willfully withholding evidence that it should have shared with the defense.
 The revelation of these violations eventually led Navarro to dismiss the case, Bryan Hyde, a reporter with "Who's Next" news reported that the judge said the prosecution, led by Steven Myhre acted in ways that were "especially egregious," "grossly shocking," and she also talked about "flagrant prosecutorial misconduct," "reckless disregard" and more.
 She said the only fair recourse was not to have another trial but to dismiss it because it involved a serious constitutional violation and there was a need to preserve judicial integrity and prevent future misconduct on the part of the government.